awaisror/awaisror/README.md

 <h2>🔭 What I do ?</h2>

+<p>Make that thing of yours even better.
+I can help either with the big picture or with specifics.</p>

 ### Here is What i'am Working on! 👋

 - 🔭 I’m currently working on ...
 Ruby on Rails